Marko’s event API supports:

 classmy-tabs on-switch-tab"logChange") -- …

-event, it will call its logChange
+When <my-tabs> emits the switch-tab event, it will call its logChange method.

 Within the handler you can access the current component instance, read data, emit events, update state, etc.